tedkim97/movie_visualizations/README.md

 ![visualizations6](final_figures/least_freq/spiderman.png?raw=true)

 # Instructions
-Depending on the type of visualization you want, you can run the bottom.
-Note that `kmeans_prop` is the one that generates a KMeans Extracted Visualization (with proportional representation).
+Depending on the type of visualization you want, you can run the bottom. `kmeans_prop` is the function that generates a KMeans Extracted Visualization (with proportional representation).

 ```python
 from movie_vis import color_avg_vis, kmeans_prop